Ciphranova-LLC/ExoServe/README.md

 - **File Content Encryption:** All files are encrypted with cryptographically random, unique keys before leaving the browser.
 - **File System Encryption:** Directory structures are obfuscated using a **Merkle tree** and stored using **hash sharding**.
-- **Zero-Knowledge Backend:** The server acts purely as a blob store with no knowledge of stored files.
+- **Zero-Knowledge Backend:** The server acts as a blob store with no knowledge on stored files.
 - **WebUI:** Native browser interface for uploading, managing, and previewing files.

 ## Cryptographic Architecture